Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 KidZania Tokyo| ©nakashi

-After the working day, they will be paid in the park's official currency.
+After the working day, they will receive a payment in the official currency of the park.
 They can then go to the gift store to buy some toys or souvenirs.

 Practical Information